ArcelinoNeto/shipping_company-api/README.md

 3. Database configuration

-To configure the database run
+To configure the database, run the command below
 ```
 rails db:setup
 ```
+To populate with data for testing run the command below
 ```
 rails dev:setup
 ```